 Add perlite to your Peperomia’s potting mix

-You can very easily increase the amount of drainage in your Peperomia’s soil by mixing in a small amount of perlite.
+You can very easily increase the amount of drainage in your Peperomia’s soil and stop it losing more leaves by mixing in a small amount of perlite.
 This aids not only drainage but aeration of the soil too which is a win-win.

 Ensure your Peperomia’s pot has drainage holes